 The employment rate (the proportion of people who work) in Iceland is very high.
 In most families, both adults usually have to work so as to run their home.
-When both work outside the home, they experience of life.
+When both work outside the home, they must also help each other to do the housework and bring up their children.

 Having a job is important, and not just because you earn money.
-It also keeps you active, involves you in society, helps you make friends and play your part in the community; it results in a richer country.
-You do not have to apply for a special work permit, and you may work for any employer.
+It also keeps you active, involves you in society, helps you make friends and play your part in the community; it results in a richer experience of life.

+Protection and work permit